mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 As mentioned earlier, we recommend adopting prefetching broadly, as the risk to reward ratio is fairly low — the potential for resource wastage is minimal, and the performance improvements can be significant.
 However, you need to make sure prefetched pages do not cause problems with the flow of your application.

 When a prefetch is done, the browser downloads the response body of the referenced page via a single GET request, which the user may navigate to at a future time.
-Problems can arise specifically when the URL of the request performs a server-initiated side effect that you don't want to happen until the URL is actually navigated to (which can also involve setting a cookie).
+Problems can arise specifically when the URL of the request performs a server-initiated side effect that you don't want to happen until the URL is actually navigated to.

 For example: